jcwalmsley/DataScienceSpecialization_module3/CodeBook.md

         Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

 ======================================
-## G) PROCESSING / TRANSFORAMTIONS OF THE RAW DATA:
+## D) PROCESSING / TRANSFORAMTIONS OF THE RAW DATA:
     Create one R script called run_analysis.R that:
     1) Download and unzip the files for the assignment into the local directory
     2) Read the files